hejtmii/kc-hacks/README.md

 It's like having a cake, and eating it, too ...

-## Mapping delivery response to JS SDK response
+## Mapping item data to JS SDK representation

-It is possible to transform JSON HTTP response to JS SDK object representation using JS SDK delivery client `mappingService` introduced in [this pull request](https://github.com/Kentico/kontent-delivery-sdk-js/pull/218/files).
+It is possible to transform item data to JS SDK object representation using JS SDK delivery client's `mappingService` introduced in [this pull request](https://github.com/Kentico/kontent-delivery-sdk-js/pull/218/files).

+Let's imagine the situation when your item data comes from other source than Delivery API directly, which may be some proxy for secured Delivery API, or a mock.

-Imagine you have a custom element with the value containing stringified complex JSON and you want to use [the custom model for it](https://github.com/Kentico/kontent-delivery-sdk-js/blob/master/DOCS.md#using-custom-models-for-custom-elements) (which should work even without contacting the 3rd party system).
+The value of custom element contains stringified complex JSON and you want to use [the custom model for it](https://github.com/Kentico/kontent-delivery-sdk-js/blob/master/DOCS.md#using-custom-models-for-custom-elements) or any other feature that JS SDK offers.

-Following code snippet showcase getting the red color value from your color picker custom element storing the color stringified JSON `"{\"red\":167,\"green\":96,\"blue\":197}"`:
+Following code snippet showcase transforming item data and then using custom model mapping to get the red color value from your color picker custom element.

 ```js
 import { ElementModels, Elements } from '@kentico/kontent-delivery';